Ready to say goodbye to debt for good? Learn More

 • Send a dispute letter or the tear-off portion of the debt validation letter, which allows you to easily start the dispute process.

-• Check your credit report and send a credit dispute letter or notices of dispute to any reporting agency with inaccurate information.
+• Check your credit report and send a credit dispute letter to any reporting agency with inaccurate information.

 • Follow up as needed until the matter is resolved.